shakfu/py-js/README.md

-# py: python3 objects for max
+# py/js: python3 objects for max

 Simple (and extensible) python3 externals for max